-With the cooperation of Professor Pappu at Washington State University and the support of Jim Chuey and the Scheetz-Chuey Foundation, the Clean Dahlia Center at WSU will test our dahlias for virus again this year.
+With the cooperation of Professor Pappu at Washington State University and the support of the Scheetz-Chuey Foundation, the Clean Dahlia Center at WSU will test our dahlias for virus again this year.

 We anticipate that the turnaround time for the tests will be better this year than last.
 Nevertheless, you should plan on waiting several weeks to get results.

-Please read the complete instructions document.
+Please read the complete instructions for submitting your samples.